 After doing much searching here on Outdoor Lighting Choices, I found many lights I liked, and I noticed that most of them were made by Hinkley.
 I narrowed it down to just a few designs: Energy Saving-Dark Sky Park Ridge, Harbor and, the one I chose, Energy Saving-Dark Sky Pearl.

 I like the simple, elegant lines and the faintly Oriental accent to the lights blends well with our Japanese-inspired garden.

 We added French doors to our dining room and a small deck connecting to the garden.
 We wanted some soft lights to illuminate the stairs.
 I wished that there were lights matching the others I chose, but there were not.
 We decided to opt for solar lights for this purpose.
-Cypress Solar Garden Accent lights were great for our purposes.
+These mission style lights fit the bill.
 They are adaptable, and can be mounted on a stake (included) or can be attached to a post or a railing.
 The lights are attractive and provide just the right amount of light to allow you to see the steps.

 We really like our new dark sky outdoor lights.
 These fixtures finished our remodel beautifully and turned out to be the least expensive part of all of it.
 Here are some, I think, pretty striking before and after pictures.
 I think you’ll agree that our outdoor lighting compliments the design of our home much better now.